SX BetBlog

-Uruguay play the 2026 World Cup in Group H, alongside Spain, Saudi Arabia, and Cape Verde.
-Every group game carries a live three-way market on the SX Bet exchange.
+Uruguay played the 2026 World Cup in Group H, alongside Spain, Saudi Arabia, and Cape Verde.
+They finished 3rd in the group.
+Below is our pre-tournament analysis, their group fixtures with match previews, and the squad that travelled.

 Uruguay Tournament Outlook